Brett Moffitt: 2016–present

 In 2018, it was announced that Moffitt would be driving the No. 16 truck full-time for Hattori Racing Enterprises.
 In the second race of the season at Atlanta, a caution came out to set up an overtime restart.
 After pit stops, Moffitt lined up third behind new race leader Myatt Snider.
 On the restart, Moffitt went three-wide into turn one and took the lead.
 Moffitt ended up pulling away to get the win, in a move reminiscent of the one he made to get his first Truck Series win in the 2016 Michigan race.
 Another win came in early summer at Iowa, where Moffitt outdueled Noah Gragson.
 The win solidified Moffitt's playoff positioning, which had been in danger when the team almost didn't go to Texas earlier in the season (NASCAR rules mandate a driver starts all races to be eligible for the playoffs); concerns about the team missing the Chicagoland race in late June were also raised, which would have forfeited his playoff eligibility.
 However, FR8Auctions.com announced it would sponsor him at Chicagoland and Kentucky.
 At Chicagoland, John Hunter Nemechek ran out of fuel on the last lap, allowing Moffitt to win his third race of the season.
 At Michigan, Moffitt fought in the closing laps for the lead with Johnny Sauter, before being able to make a last-lap pass coming off the final turns to eek past Sauter for his fourth win of the season.
-Moffitt made another late-race pass on a restart at ISM Raceway to win his fifth race of the season and lock himself into the Championship 4 at Homestead-Miami Speedway.
+Moffitt made another late-race pass on a restart at Phoenix to win his fifth race of the season and lock himself into the Championship 4 at Homestead–Miami Speedway.
 He would then win the next week at Homestead, winning his first championship in the process.

 On December 6, 2018, Moffitt was released by Hattori Racing Enterprises since the team needed to secure a driver who could bring funding for the 2019 season.
 On January 10, 2019, it was announced that Moffitt would replace Johnny Sauter as the driver of the GMS Racing No. 24 Chevrolet.
 The deal started when GMS president Mike Beam contacted Moffitt around the 2018 winter holidays; Moffitt previously had lower-tier offers on the table from teams who hoped to replicate the elevation in success that Moffitt brought HRE in 2018.